 “Romance has killed more people than cancer.
 Okay…maybe not killed but dulled more lives.”

-The story of Holden Caulfield is one of a sociopath.
+This story is one of a sociopath.

 Hurt people hurt people.
 Say Holden Caulfield was an alcoholic and Lolita was a photographer’s assistant and somehow they met in Bright Lights Big City.
 He’s blinded by love.
 She by ambition.

-As a result of years of pain and abuse the narrator is trapped inside his own head – after years of alcoholism, Caulfield turns to a life of sobriety.
+As a result of years of pain and abuse the narrator is trapped inside his own head – after years of alcoholism, he turns to a life of sobriety.
 Whilst desperately trying to get his life back on track, it later gets turned upside down once more by a preying female.
 His world comes undone.